intgr/pg_journal/README.md

 You need to restart your server for this to take effect.
 After that, log messages are automatically sent to journal.

-For more details, please see the `doc/pg_journal` documentation file.

 Copyright and License
 ---------------------